Women's Rugby World Cup

 The Women's Rugby World Cup is the women's rugby union world championship which is organised by World Rugby.
 The first Rugby World Cup for women was held in 1991, but it was not until the 1998 tournament that the tournament received official backing from the International Rugby Board (IRB, now World Rugby); by 2009, the IRB had retroactively recognized the 1991 and 1994 tournaments and their champions.

 Normally, the tournament is held every four years; it was moved forward in 2017 so that the competition could be held in the year before the Commonwealth Games.
 The 2021 tournament was postponed to 2022 due to the COVID-19 pandemic, but still marketed as the 2021 tournament.

-Three countries have won the Women's Rugby World Cup since its establishment, with New Zealand having won the tournament a record six times.
+Three countries have won the Women's Rugby World Cup since its establishment, with New Zealand having won the tournament a record six times followed by England with three titles and the United States with the single title in 1991.

 History

 1990s

 Before the first Women's Rugby World Cup officially sanctioned by the International Rugby Board there had been three previous tournaments of a similar nature.
 The first of these was an event held in August 1990 in New Zealand.
 Though not considered a world cup, the tournament was referred to as the World Rugby Festival for Women.
 The competition included teams representing the United States, the Netherlands, Russia, and the hosts, New Zealand – who emerged as winners after defeating the United States in the final.

 The first tournament referred to as the Women's Rugby World Cup was held in 1991 and hosted by Wales.
 Twelve countries were divided into four groups of three.
 The United States, against expectations, took the first championship with a 19–6 victory over England.
 In the Plate competition Canada prevailed over Spain 18–4.
 Following the first tournament, it was decided to move the tournament schedule to the year prior to the next men's world cup, therefore reducing the quadrennial cycle to just three years.

 The next event was originally scheduled to take place in Amsterdam but ended up being moved to Scotland.
 Eleven countries competed in the tournament with the English meeting the United States in the final for the second time; however, in this instance England emerged as winners.

 The 1998 tournament became the first women's world cup officially sanctioned by the International Rugby Board.
 Amsterdam, who were originally scheduled to host the previous world cup, hosted the largest ever tournament with all matches played at the new National Rugby Centre in the city's west end.
 The tournament also saw a record sixteen teams compete.
 New Zealand, who withdrew from the previous tournament, also competed.
 The final saw New Zealand defeat the United States and claim their first world cup title.